imranismail/bff/README.md

 #### JSONMapPatch

-The `body.JSONMapPatch` is like `body.JSONPatch` except that it applies the patch over the collection item.
+The `body.JSONMapPatch` is like `body.JSONPatch` except that it applies the patch over a collection.

 ```yaml
 body.JSONMapPatch: